pvinis/doing/index.md

         date_format: '%F %_I:%M%P'
         template: '%date | %title%note'

-The "section" key is the default section to pull entries from.
+The `section` key is the default section to pull entries from.
 Count and section can be overridden at runtime with the `-c` and `-s` flags.
-Setting `section` to All will combine all sections in the output.
+Setting `section` to `All` will combine all sections in the output.

 You can add new sections with `doing add_section section_name`.
 You can also create them on the fly by using the `-s section_name` flag when running `doing now`.
 For example, `doing now -s Misc just a random side note` would create the "just a random side note" entry in a new section called "Misc," if Misc didn't already exist.

 The `tags` and `tags_bool` keys allow you to specify tags that the view is filtered by.
-You can list multiple tags separated by spaces, and then use `tags_bool` to specify "ALL," "ANY," or "NONE" to determine how it handles the multiple tags.
+You can list multiple tags separated by spaces, and then use `tags_bool` to specify `ALL`, `ANY`, or `NONE` to determine how it handles the multiple tags.

 The `order` key defines the sort order of the output.
 This is applied _after_ the tasks are retrieved and cut off at the maximum number specified in `count`.